Archive

 Graphite, graphite paint on paper

-42 x 59 cm
+42 x 59 cm I 16.5 x 23 in

-For this series of over thirty drawings, I used pressed botanical pieces salvaged from experiments with boiled prints to draw from, arranging them from top to end, creating an enclosed space.
-These contemplative drawings reminded me of staring into space at night when you see a layer of stars, then another and another.
-The endless perceivable space contained by the objects within our periphery is the gap of unknown, the divine matrix or the dream state where the musical overlaps with the tangible and in some small way, these pieces represent those possibilities.
+For this series of thirty-two drawings, I used pressed botanical pieces salvaged from experiments with boiled prints to draw from, arranging them from top to end, creating an enclosed space.
+These contemplative drawings reminded me of staring into space on a clear night when you see a layer of stars, then another and another.
+The endless perceivable space contained by the objects within our periphery is the gap of unknown, the divine matrix or the dream state where the musical overlaps with the tangible.
+In some small way, these pieces represent those possibilities.

 Braving the Anthropocene 2019